File Operations#

 • When loading a resource, XCOMPUTE-SERVER firsts look into the designated system folder.
 If the expected resource is not there it will look in the top-level of the input path.
 This prioritizes hierarchical (local) resources whilst permitting referencing of flat (global) resources as desired.

-From XCOMPUTE-CLIENT, the save button in the file menu performs the action upon the active system and its subsystems.
-The save all button performs the action starting at the root system and progressing through all systems.
-The produced XCS/JSON file is simply the standard file steam of Messages::System (found in concept.proto).
+From the XCOMPUTE-CLIENT file menu, the save button invokes the host’s filesystem write action upon the active system and its subsystems.
+The save all button inokes the write action starting at the root system and progressing through all systems.

 Data#

-When a solver is executed, XCOMPUTE-SERVER invokes the solver’s instruction sequence one or more times (defined by its execution_count).
-Depending on the system’s save_interval, XCO are produced in the server’s output path.
+When a solver or sequence of algorithms are executed, XCOMPUTE-SERVER invokes the instructions one or more times.
+Solvers can execute iteratively defined by the execution_count.
+Depending on the save_interval, XCO “data frames” are produced in the server’s output path.

-• Data files are organized by iteration and Property Key, making them handy for humans and machines whilst permitting optimal parallel write/read patterns.
-The produced XCO file is simply a standard file stream of Messages::Vector64 (found in vector.proto).
+• Data files are organized by iteration and Property Key, handy for humans and machines whilst faciliating optimal parallel write/read.
+The XCO file is simply a standard file stream of the serialized Messages::Vector64 found in vector.proto.

 • Each XCS/JSON system and XCG geometry can reference XCO data stored within each system as a hidden folder, such as _system_data or _geometry_data; else it may be named _default_data.